gill20a/LitterDecompMetaAnalysis/README.md

 # Litter Decomposition Meta-Analysis
-## Code associated with figures and data analyses in *Gill et. al.(Year/Journal Name)* litter decomposition meta-analysis.
+## Code associated with figures and data analyses in *Gill et. al.(2021/Ecology Letters)* litter decomposition meta-analysis.
 This repository contains all code to replicate analyses and digures from *Gill et al. 2020.
 Experimental nitrogen fertilization globally accelerates, then slows leaf litter decomposition*.

 In this study, we aggregated all published litter decomposition data from N fertilization experiments and fit four decomposition models to time series of litter mass loss data.
 The code and datasets provided here allow you to: